flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

-applications from directly constructing an object of a specialization type and accessing this object before library initialization and synchronization have completed, FleCSI imposes a particular means of instantiating a specialization based on which it calls *slots*.
-The following lines of code declare the *slot* and *coloring slot* that will be used during FLAXPY initialization to allocate distributed storage for the application's distributed vector:
+applications from directly constructing an object of a specialization type and accessing this object before library initialization and synchronization have completed, FleCSI imposes a particular means of instantiating a specialization based on what it calls *slots*.
+The following lines of code declare the *slot* and *coloring slot* that will be used within FLAXPY's initialization action (see `Actions`_ below) to allocate distributed storage for the application's distributed vector:

 .. literalinclude:: ../../../../tutorial/standalone/flaxpy/flaxpy.cc
    :language: cpp